 Within a few months of starting at Bell Canada in 1973, I realized my freshly minted electronics skills were going to decline so began searching for an antidote.
-I landed a part-time job as a repair technician at a local musician retail store by the name of Mother's Music (owned by Dave Boehm).
+I landed a part-time job as a repair technician at a local musician retail store by the name of Mother's Music (owned by David Boehm).
 There was lots of work including:

 link: dips-n-certs (involved a huge amount of corporate training provided by: DEC, HP, etc.)

-Around 1978 I was contacted by Bits-n-Bytes (a retail computer store in Waterloo, Ontario) to repair a HeathKit-H8 computer along with a HeathKit-H9 terminal with a horrible key-bounce problem.
+Around 1978 I was contacted by Bits-n-Bytes (a retail computer store in Waterloo, Ontario) to repair a HeathKit-H8 computer along with a HeathKit-H9 CRT terminal with a horrible key-bounce problem.
 Fred Hoffman (the owner) asked for a quote.
 I offered to fix it for free provided I could keep both units for a month.
 That's when I learned Benton Harbor BASIC and Benton Harbor DOS.
 Thanks Fred (especially for letting me keep it for 6-weeks).

 - In 2012, video game development employed ~18,000 Canadians and added ~2 billion to Canada's economy.
 Impressive since Canada is only the number three country in game development behind Japan and USA.
 Also remember that video game technology spills over into special effects for the movie industry.